 The only apparent downside is managing and adjusting your store design.
 This one is a bit cumbersome and not as intuitive as dealing with WooCommerce themes or Shopify designs.
 Other than that, managing products, customers, orders, etc. it’s all great.

-When it comes to the overall summary of the ease of use round, I have to give it to both Shopify and Bigcommerce as the best solutions here.
+When it comes to the overall summary of the ease of use round, I have to give it to Shopify, Wix eCommerce, and BigCommerce as the best eCommerce platform when it comes to ease of use.
 As great as WooCommerce and Magento are, a beginner user will simply not be able to set those platforms up on their own.

 Now the best part.
 Or the worst part?

 I guess it’s the best if you’re with the out-the-box version of WooCommerce, and the worst if you’re with Magento … but I’m getting slightly ahead of myself. 🙂